RAFTA-AIRBORNE/AEMpyX_public/README.md

 The created local repository AEMpyX contains the following subdirectories:

-- 	**environment**
-	Contains conda environment description files, and some useful helper files for working within the conda environment.
-For linux and windows you can find special versions in the repective directories.
-	The current AEMpyX environment contains some packages which are not strictly necessary for running aempy, but useful for related geoscientific work.

 - 	**aempy/tutorial**
  	Contains python scripts and jupyter notebooks for the most important scripts, explaining typical AEM preprocessing,